 Instead of displaying your schedule in a fixed table on different pages in your website(s), which is inconvenient to change, use a central schedule dashboard where you can easily make changes.

-Moreover, look for scheduling software that let’s you present pop-up descriptions of your classes and perhaps brief bios of the instructor teaching particular classes.
+Moreover, look for scheduling software that lets you present pop-up descriptions of your classes and perhaps brief bios of the instructor teaching particular courses.
 The more information you place where it’s easy to find for your customers, the better service you’re providing.

 2. Self-Booking Capability

 Other businesses require customers to schedule appointments or reserve rooms/facilities.
-Examples of these types of businesses include hair salons, spas, tattoo parlours, massage therapists, physical therapists, etc. Take yourself as much as possible out of the booking process by getting scheduling software that enables your customers to book their own appointments.
+These businesses include hair salons, spas, tattoo parlors, massage therapists, physical therapists, etc. Take yourself as much as possible out of the booking process by getting scheduling software that enables your customers to book their appointments.

 Online booking puts the scheduling power into your customers’ hands.
 If they need to change an appointment, they can easily do so without taking up your time.